rencap12/rencap12/README.md

 # Hi there! 👋 I'm Reneca❗

 Welcome to my GitHub profile!
-I am passionate about software development, currently working with 💻 **Full-Stack development** and 📱 **Android Application developement**.
+I am passionate about software development, currently working with 💻 **Full-Stack development**, 📱 **Android Application developement**, 🎮 **Game Development**.
 Here you'll find a mix of projects that reflect what I have done.
 Feel free to explore!

 ## 🔧 Languages & Tools